Casimcea

 The name of the commune is of Turkish origin, being derived from the word Kasım, itself from the Arabic Qasim, "one who distributes".
 The suffix "cea" is a Romanianization of the Turkish -ça.

 The commune is located in the southern part of the county, 80 km from the county seat, Tulcea, on the border with Constanța County.
 The river Casimcea has its source in Războieni village, at an altitude of 300 m, and flows southeast through Casimcea village, discharging in Lake Tașaul, close to the Black Sea coast.
 The river Topolog flows through Rahman village, discharging further south into the Danube.

+Climate

+Casimcea has a temperate-continental climate with pronounced steppe influences, characteristic of the central Dobruja Plateau.
+The locality lies within the Casimcea Plateau, at an altitude of approximately 138 m (453 ft), in one of the driest regions of Romania.
+The climate is marked by relatively low annual precipitation, high sunshine duration, hot summers, and cold winters.